Cisco-Kosha/discord-connector/README.md

 Discord is a social platform that enables you to communicate via voice, video, or chat—and to share files and media—in public or private communities called "guilds" (or "servers").

-The Kosha Discord connector enables you to perform REST API operations such as reading, modifying, adding, or deleting data from your Discord servers.

-Using the Discord API, your Kosha workflow or custom application can directly access the Discord platform to:
+The Kosha Discord connector enables you to perform REST API operations from the Discord API in your Kosha workflow or custom application.
+Using the Kosha Discord connector, you can directly access the Discord platform to:

 * Interact with channels
 * Manage channel messages